tamagusko/tamagusko.github.io/index.md

 ### Submitted

 `2020`
 **Tamagusko, T.** and Ferreira, A. (2021). **Mobility patterns of the Portuguese population during the COVID-19 pandemic**, Proceedings of the 2021 International Conference on Information Technology & Systems, Libertad city, Ecuador.
+ArXiv ID: https://arxiv.org/abs/2007.06506

 `2020`
 **Tamagusko, T.** and Ferreira, A. (2020). **Métodos de Dimensionamento de Pavimentos Aeroportuários**, Proceedings of the 9th Congresso Luso Moçambicano de Engenharia, Maputo, Moçambique.
 (In Portuguese)